ssbanerje/ssbanerje.github.io/content/publications/tr2014/index.md

----
++++
-pubtypes: ["techreport"]
+pubtypes = ["techreport"]
-projects: ["compgen"]
+projects = ["compgen"]
-title: "Decomposing Genomics Algorithms: Core Computations for Accelerating Genomics Analyses"
-authors: "Arjun P. Athreya, Subho S. Banerjee, C. Victor Jongeneel, Zbigniew T. Kalbarczyk and Ravishankar K. Iyer"
-venue: "Coordinated Science Laboratory Technical Report UILU-ENG-14-2201"
+title = "Decomposing Genomics Algorithms: Core Computations for Accelerating Genomics Analyses" authors = "Arjun P. Athreya, Subho S. Banerjee, C. Victor Jongeneel, Zbigniew T. Kalbarczyk and Ravishankar K. Iyer" venue = "Coordinated Science Laboratory Technical Report UILU-ENG-14-2201" date = 2014-02-01
-date: 2014-02-01
----
++++

 Technological advances in genomic analyses and computing sciences has led to a burst in genomics data.
 With these advances, there has also been parallel growth in dedicated accelerators for